StevenAbdelshahid/CSE121/lab1.md

 ## Lab1.3: Flash LED on ESP32 (5 Points)

-The ESP32C3 board that has a LED connected to GPIO2.
-Write a simple C program that flashes the LED on/off once per second.
+The [ESP32C3 board](https://github.com/esp-rs/esp-rust-board?tab=readme-ov-file#ios) has a LED strip connected to GPIO2.
+Write a simple C program that flashes the LED strip on/off once per second.
+(Do not use GPIO7, as it is reserved for JTAG).

 The `app_main` should call something like this: